Skip to main content

 Poulet DG

-Poulet Directeur Général (Director General's Chicken) - a prestigious dish of grilled chicken in a rich tomato sauce with sautéed plantains, carrots, and green beans.
-Created for high-ranking officials, it's now a beloved special occasion dish.
+Poulet Directeur Général, or Director General's Chicken, pairs grilled chicken in a thick tomato sauce with sautéed plantains, carrots, and green beans.
+It was first cooked for senior officials and is now a favorite for special occasions.

 Koki (Koki Corn)